Droffilc13/CVWO/README.md

 *MSS*
   1. User chooses a criteria to sort the task by
-  2. StudenTask displays the tasks in the sorted order Use case ends.
+  2. StudenTask displays the tasks in the sorted order

+Use case ends.

+Use case: UC04 : Login Account

+*MSS*
+  1. User enters username and password
+  2. User confirms details.
+  3. StudenTask authenticates and allows user to access account.

+Use case ends.